Home » Why Are Rats Attracted To Wires?

 Can Rats Cause Electrical Fires?

-Rats also urinate on wires, which can cause them to short circuit and burst into flames.
+Rats also urinate on wires, which can cause them to short-circuit and burst into flames.

 Can You Rat Proof An Electrical Cable?